I am delighted to create a ketubah for your wedding! Here's what you need to know as you place your order.

 Most of my customers request that I personalize the text with names, wedding date, and so on, for a seamless calligraphic look.
 The fonts that I use are my own calligraphic fonts.
 Please let me know if you have any special requests regarding formatting, fonts or text color.

-Once you have placed your order and sent in your Ketubah Worksheet, I will send you a proof of your text so that you and your officiant can confirm that it is just right.
-At this point please let me know of any changes you would like to make to the text or formatting.
+Once you have placed your order and sent in your Ketubah Worksheet, I will send you a proof of your text so that you and your rabbi or officiant can confirm that it is just right.
+The correctness of the ketubah text is your responsibility, so I will ask that you check each proof with care and let me know of any changes you would like to make to the text or formatting.

 Would you like to add a language?
 I have prepared ketubot in French, Chinese, Spanish, Swedish, and other languages.
 Let me know what would feel right on your ketubah.